 If you are using any, you are literally telling Typescript to ignore your code.
 As you may imagine, this is a bad practice and should be avoided at all costs.

-It's okay if you're prototyping something quickly, but you should ensure you go back and fix it late to avoid it from causing issues in your codebase later on.
+It's okay if you're prototyping something quickly, but you should ensure you go back and fix it later to avoid it from causing issues in your codebase later on.

 If the shape of your types is truly unknown, then a better alternative would be using unknown, which is a safer alternative to any, or Record<string, unknown> if you're dealing with an object.